Wigg AER1, Milanese S2, Ayres A1, Black R1,3, Proudman S1,3

 1Rheumatology Unit, Royal Adelaide Hospital, CALHN, SA Health, 2International Centre for Allied Health Evidence, University of South Australia, 3Discipline of Medicine, University of Adelaide, Adelaide, South Australia

-The Royal Adelaide Hospital (RAH) combined rheumatologist/physiotherapist clinic represents a unique model of care where advanced scope physiotherapists work in collaboration with consultant rheumatologists to provide a single visit, multidisciplinary assessment of patients with musculoskeletal pain.
-The clinic’s role is to reduce the non-inflammatory patient burden on rheumatologist clinics and to fast-track patients with inflammatory presentations.
+Background and aims: The Royal Adelaide Hospital (RAH) physiotherapist-led combined rheumatologist/physiotherapist clinic (CRPC) is a unique model of care where advanced scope physiotherapists work with consultant rheumatologists to provide a single visit, multidisciplinary assessment of patients.
+The clinic was established to reduce the non-inflammatory burden on rheumatologist-led clinics and to fast-track patients with inflammatory presentations.
 The aims of this study were to evaluate stakeholder satisfaction and clinical and service outcomes.

 Alison is a Senior Physiotherapist currently working at the Royal Adelaide Hospital in advanced scope roles in Rheumatology and Spinal Orthopaedics.
-She has a Bachelor and a Master of Applied Science in physiotherapy and a Master of Business Administration.
-Prior to her current roles, she worked in private practice in Adelaide and Brisbane, as a lecturer and clinical educator on undergraduate and postgraduate programmes at the Universities of South Australia and Queensland, and as the Physiotherapy Head of Department at the Royal Darwin Hospital.
-She has held research and project management roles in orthopaedics and rheumatology and was a recipient of a SA Health and UniSA Allied Health Research Collaboration Grant, which helped fund the current project.
+She has a Bachelor of Applied Science and a Master of Applied Science in Physiotherapy and a Master of Business Administration.
+Prior to her current roles, she worked in private practice in Adelaide and Brisbane, as a lecturer and clinical educator on undergraduate and postgraduate programmes at the Universities of South Australia and Queensland, and as the Physiotherapy Head of Department, Royal Darwin Hospital.
+She has held a range research and project management positions in orthopaedics and rheumatology and was a recipient of a SA Health and UniSA Allied Health Research Collaboration Grant, which helped fund the current project.